lcccodes/dnsconfig/README.md

 </p>
 <p>
 To see what's in your local DNS cache, use the command line interface (CLI) and type <b>ipconfig /displaydns</b>.
+If you suspect that the IP of a resource on the network may have changed, you might want to clear your cache using <b>ipconfig /flushdns</b>.
+This is harmless to do and it will just mean that your computer will need to consult for a brand new DNS record the next time it wants to call up a specific address.
 </p>
 <br />